-Bridge to Kubernetes allows you to run and debug code on your development computer, while still connected to your Kubernetes cluster with the rest of your application or services.
-For example, if you have a large microservices architecture with many interdependent services and databases, replicating those dependencies on your development computer can be difficult.
-Additionally, building and deploying code to your Kubernetes cluster for each code change during inner-loop development can be slow, time consuming, and difficult to use with a debugger.
+Bridge to Kubernetes allows you to run and debug code on your development computer.
+That computer is still connected to your Kubernetes cluster with the rest of your application or services.
+If you have a large microservices architecture with many interdependent services and databases, replicating those dependencies on your development computer can be difficult.
+Building and deploying code to your Kubernetes cluster for each code change can be slow, time-consuming, and difficult.

 Bridge to Kubernetes is intended for use in development and testing scenarios only.
 It is not intended or supported for use with production clusters or live services in active use.

-When Bridge to Kubernetes establishes a connection to your cluster, it:
+When Bridge to Kubernetes establishes a connection to your cluster, it takes the following actions:

 - Prompts you to configure the service to replace on your cluster, the port on your development computer to use for your code, and the launch task for your code as a one-time action.